Holy Trinity offers a variety of ministries that engages the youth in a fun, participatory learning.

 HOPE & JOY Saturdays

-This once monthly gathering of Kindergarten - 6th graders uses music, discussion, crafts, and activities to reinforce the Orthodox Christian identity of Holy Trinity’s younger members.
+This bi-monthly gathering of Kindergarten - 6th graders uses music, discussion, crafts, and activities to reinforce the Orthodox Christian identity of Holy Trinity’s younger members.

 Meetings begin with lunch at 2:00 pm and conclude after dessert at 4:00 pm